 On June 7, 2014, Bekah and I were married.
 We moved back to Indianapolis, Indiana where I became the missions intern at Lighthouse Baptist Church.
 While we were there, we were able to put into practice what we had learned at Heartland and learn ministry from a more hands-on perspective.
 We were also able to start getting ready for our next step as missionaries.

 In January of 2015, I was able to make a “Burden Catching” trip to Peru.
 The Lord had seemed to be opening doors for us to go to Peru, but I still hadn’t caught a burden for the field.
 While I was in Peru with the Lindsey family, Brother Markos and I took several drives through villages and towns in the area, most of which had no witness of the gospel.
 While there, I definitely caught a burden for the people of Peru.
 I saw the need.
 I saw some of the potential of what God could do through my family there.
-Only God truly knows what He has planned for us when we get there, but, I know that Peru is the next major step that God has for my family.
+We finally made it to Peru in November of 2019.
+God allowed us to get settled in Peru right before Covid-19 hit and everything got shut down for almost a year.
+But God allowed us to be a held to the church in Huancayo during that time.
+I was able to provide equipment for streaming services and eventually purchase a computer for the church so we didn’t have to reconnect everything every time.
+I was able to help with putting a new floor in the church and helped financially with purchasing pews as well.
+I was also able to preach a few times in Spanish.